XDyoroshiku/PPP/README.md

 I created this project when I started learning from the book *Programming: Principles and Practice Using C++* (3rd Edition) by Bjarne Stroustrup.

-It contains example code from the book and solutions I wrote to solve its drill and exercises.
+It mainly contains example code from the book and solutions I wrote to solve its drill and exercises.